Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 - You can enroll in a new five-year cycle of the LKA.
 You will continue to remain certified during the timeframe you’re answering questions, just like during your previous cycle.
 Essentially, nothing changes, and you continue doing the LKA.

-- You can transition from the LKA to the standard 10-year MOC exam the following year.
+- You can transition from the LKA to the traditional 10-year MOC exam the following year.
 As previously explained, you will take this test in one sitting, and if you pass, you will meet this MOC assessment requirement for a 10-year period.

 If you do not pass the LKA, you will be required to pursue the second option above and have a one-year grace period during which you remain certified to take and pass the traditional exam.